aleksilassila/path-tracer-elec-a7151/Meeting-notes.md

 For the past weekend, each of the members have researched the topic and familiarized themselves with the project concepts.

-On monday Weronica, Johannes and Markus had a quick meeting to discuss the project plan, UML and to write a base for the project plan.
+On monday Weronika, Johannes and Markus had a quick meeting to discuss the project plan, UML and to write a base for the project plan.

 In this meeting we have: